G-gekko/vue-timepickr/README.md

  import VueTimepickr from 'lib/vue-timepickr';  // your path too vue-timepickr.js

 ```
-and add for you Vue components
+and add for your Vue components

 ```
   ...